supabase/wrappers/wrappers/src/fdw/stripe_fdw/README.md

   - payment_intents: `customer`
   - products: `active`
   - subscriptions: `customer`, `price`, `status`

+  Also, `id` field can be pushed down for all the objects with that field.

 - `LIMIT` pushdown support is limited, `limit` parameter used in Stripe API call is always 100.